Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Method

 \subsubsection{Structural models}

 Separate structural models have been applied to each galaxy, similar to those used by \citet{robotham2022}.
-We generally use a S\'{e}rsic profile to model individual strutural components in galaxies.
+We generally use a S\'{e}rsic profile \citep{sersic1963} to model individual structural components in galaxies.
 The separate models are: